phongduong/my-portfolio/data/posts/minify-css-code-with-gulp-clean-css-plugin.md

 exports.default = minifyCSS
 ```

-In the `src` function, you can select replace asterisk with you file name
+My task will minify all css file in `src/styles` directory and write them to `dist/styles` directory.
+In the `src` function, you can replace the asterisk with your file's name

 Run gulp command